Manfred Goldberg: Biography

 Goldberg, together with his mother, moved to North London in September 1946 and was reunited with his father.
 In North London, he studied at a crammer and worked first at a Jewish bakery and later as an electrician's mate.
 He learnt English and graduated from Northampton Polytechnic (present-day City St George's, University of London) with a degree in light electronics.
-After graduation, Goldberg became an engineer.
+After graduation, Goldberg became an electronics engineer.
 In 1958, he joined Associated Electrical Industries, developing transistors, and later started a central heating installation business.
 He married Shary Schechter in 1961, with whom he had four children.
 Goldberg did not speak publicly about his experiences until the 2000s, when in his 70s, his synagogue asked him to give a talk on Tisha B'Av.
-After that point, he spent the remainder of his life educating and lecturing across the country, most notably with the Holocaust Educational Trust.
+After that point, he spent the remainder of his life educating and lecturing across the country, working most notably with the Holocaust Educational Trust.
 In 2024, he became the first participant in Testimony 360, an initiative by the Holocaust Educational Trust in which he answered more than a 1000 questions which were then trained with AI so that he could have virtual conversations with future schoolchildren.
-The project includes a virtual reality headset that includes footage of key locations in Goldberg's which are accompanied by audio commentary and explanation from Goldberg.
+The project includes a virtual reality headset that includes footage of key locations in Goldberg's life which are accompanied by audio commentary and explanation from Goldberg.

 In July 2017, for the first time since moving to the UK in 1946, Goldberg returned to the Stutthof concentration camp together with fellow survivor and close friend Zigi Shipper, accompanying William, Prince of Wales and Catherine, Princess of Wales (then the Duke and Duchess of Cambridge) on a state visit to Germany and Poland.
 There, he recited a Jewish memorial prayer for the victims of the camp.
 In 2018, he returned to Germany for the installation of Stolpersteine for his family on Müllergasse Street in Kassel.
 During the installation, Goldberg recited the prayer El Malei Rachamim for his late brother Hermann for the first time, acknowledging his death.